-This rushed, partisan bill goes too far, too fast.
-Catastrophic cuts will shift unaffordable cost burdens to states, forcing harsh cuts, like terminating health care, taking away access to nutritious foods, or cutting K-12 education and public safety.
-State and local lawmakers-from red and blue states-are making clear they cannot fill these budget gaps.
+This rushed bill makes the largest cuts to Medicaid and SNAP in history.
+These catastrophic cuts will shift unaffordable cost burdens to states, forcing states to terminate health care, take away access to healthy food, or cut K-12 education and public safety.
+State and local lawmakers-from red and blue states- make clear they cannot fill these gaps.

-U.S. HOUSE COMMITTEE ON ENERGY & COMMERCE
+U.S. HOUSE COMMITTEE ON ENERGY AND COMMERCE